DRIE - Dehydration Recognition In our Elders

 Dehydration, when we don’t drink enough for our needs, is bad for all of us.
 In older people severe dehydration increases confusion and falls, and makes sudden hospital admission more likely.
 We don’t have a good method of recognising dehydration early, before it becomes severe.
 Being able to identify dehydration early would allow us to take action to prevent severe dehydration, such as extra encouragement with drinking.

 This research aims to improve the health and wellbeing of older people by finding out how we can tell when they are drinking enough fluid, and understanding how to help them to drink more when they are not drinking enough.

 The specific objectives are to:

-Check this new method.
+Check this new 3-stage method.
 In the DRIE study we identified a 3-stage method for identifying when older people are not drinking quite enough.
 We have talked to our advisors living in care homes, and care home staff, to make sure that this method is acceptable and practical to use day to day in care homes.
 Now we are testing this new method to make sure it works really well at identifying dehydration before teaching it to others.
 This is the ongoing DRIE 2 study.

 Who is funding the research?